 With respect to ISO 11179 Part 5, the metadata fields defined in that reference may be used without prejudice as the properties in Figure 15.
 Additionally, other defined metadata sets may be used by the service provider if the other sets are considered more appropriate, i.e. it is fundamental to this reference architecture to identify the need and the means to make vocabulary declarations explicit but it is beyond the scope to specify which vocabularies are to be used.
-In addition, the identification of domain of the properties and range of the values has not been included in the current Reference Architecture discussion, but the text of ISO 11179 Part 5 can be used consistently with the model prescribed in this oriented architecture.
-Other metadata models can be used in concert with the model presented here because most of these focus on a finer level of detail that is outside the present scope, and so provide a level of implementation guidance that can be applied as appropriate.
+In addition, the identification of domain of the

+- 1752 properties and range of the values has not been included in the current Reference Architecture - discussion, but the text of ISO 11179 Part 5 can be used consistently with the model prescribed in this document. - 1755 Description as defined here considers a wide range of applicability and support of the principles of service - 1756 oriented architecture.
+Other metadata models can be used in concert with the model presented here - because most of these focus on a finer level of detail that is outside the present scope, and so provide a - level of implementation guidance that can be applied as appropriate.